Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: System Model and Problem Formulation

 \subsection{Privacy Model}

-As shown in Fig.~\ref{fl-setting}, we consider that there is a \emph{curious} third-party attacker who particularly attempts to infer information related to certain users (WDs), thus compromising \emph{user-level privacy}, while the WDs and the BS are assumed to be trustful.
-As in \cite{feldman2018privacy,altschuler2022privacy,liang2025improved}, we assume a black-box setting where the attacker can only access the system's final-released model, $\mv\theta^{(T)}$, after the entire FL process is complete without access to any intermediate training artifacts (e.g., gradients or parameter updates).
+We consider a \emph{curious} third-party attacker who particularly attempts to infer information about individual users (WDs), thereby compromising \emph{user-level privacy}, while both the WDs and the BS are assumed to be trustworthy.
+Under this setting, the attacker can only access the system's final-released model, $\mv\theta^{(T)}$, upon completion of the entire FL training without access to any intermediate model artifacts (e.g., gradients or parameter updates) \cite{feldman2018privacy,altschuler2022privacy,liang2025improved}.
+Note that if the BS is assumed to be a ``curious but honest" adversary \cite{liu2020privacy,liu2024differentially}, it would know which WDs participate in each round through its role in coordinating uplink transmissions and scheduling, making the notion of user-level DP invalid in such a setting.

 We begin formally quantifying the above privacy by recalling the definition of DP, which provides a standard framework to ensure that a learning model's output remains almost unchanged when applied to two \emph{user-adjacent datasets}, thus leading to user-level DP.
 Rather than protecting privacy for single examples as previous works \cite{liu2020privacy,liu2024differentially}, the user-adjacent datasets lead to formal guarantees of user-level privacy.